 Hoshin Kanri, translated as “strategy deployment” or “management compass,” is a Lean methodology for aligning strategy, measures, and improvement efforts across an entire organization.
-This means that every person from the front-line staff to senior executives understands the organization’s primary goals and strives to reach those goals through continuous improvement activities, both large and small.
-Hoshin Kanri steers an organization toward long-term strategic objectives and intermediate goals while maintaining and improving key business processes and results through systematic planning and good organizational alignment.
+This means that every person — from the front-line staff to senior executives — understands the organization’s primary goals and strives to reach those goals through continuous improvement activities, both large and small.

-The visualization and organization of the strategy, goals, and improvement activities all play critical roles in a successful deployment:
+The visualization and organization of the strategy, goals, and improvement activities all play critical roles in a successful deployment.

 Visibility